mrendleman/IoTProject15/pi/README.md

 Basically, your led will be controlled by the fourth pin in the left column, the ground being the 5th pin in that column, and you'll need a resistor or two to ensure the LED doesn't burn out.
 You're ECE peeps so this won't be too hard.

-Then, we'll need another node module:
+Then, we'll need one last node module:

 npm install onoff